galeswift/FreeEnterpriseGaleswift/FreeEnt/server/markdown/main_info.md

 ### `-agility:median` {: .h6 }

 The median agility of your party (the agility stat in the middle, or the lower of the two in the middle for an even number of characters) is the value used for anchoring.
 Empty slots do not count.

+### `-agility:random` {: .h6 }

+- Idea: Found in rivers's dev ideas document

+The anchor slot is randomly determined (like Afflicted, it is fixed for each formation); for that battle, the agility anchor is chosen by taking the first non-empty party slot starting at the randomly determined slot, cycling around to lower party slots if necessary.

 ### `-agility:monster` {: .h6 }